Rivas142/WorldCupGame/README.md

 ![image](https://github.com/Rivas142/WorldCupGame/assets/44100453/2e97b7fe-3694-4d93-8dcf-9db39b2356e4)

 The player for the example chooses to attack first.
 Once the decision has been made, the match starts.
 Once the match starts, a scoreboard of how many penalties each team scores appear.
 Since the game just started, all the 5 spots for each team (Since each team will take 5 penalties) will be dashes (empty).
-Once the teams start taking their penalties the dash for the turn will turn to either an "o" (scored) or "x" (shot got saved).
+Once the teams start taking their penalties, the dash for the turn will turn to either an "o" (scored) or "x" (shot got saved).
 The scoreboard empty will look like:

 ![image](https://github.com/Rivas142/WorldCupGame/assets/44100453/2c00a097-f774-43e9-837f-01c58df790f8)